-The Refuge offers holistic and experiential residential treatment in a serene, secluded healing environment for abandonment related trauma recovery, moving beyond the symptoms to resolve the underlying issues.
+The Refuge offers holistic and evidence-based residential treatment in a serene, secluded healing environment for abandonment related trauma recovery, moving beyond the symptoms to resolve the underlying issues.

 About Abandonment Trauma

-The damage caused by parental abandonment is particularly devastating if it happens before the child understands that he or she is not responsible for others actions.
+The damage caused by parental abandonment is particularly devastating if it happens before the child understands that they are not responsible for others’ actions.
 If this happens, the child grows up with the belief that there’s something wrong with them that makes them unlovable.
 While the remaining parent may be able to provide emotional support and help the child develop a healthy sense of self-esteem, oftentimes very young children will still believe they are at fault.

 Other types of childhood trauma can also lead to abandonment anxiety, such as childhood abuse, neglect, parental substance abuse, depression, or other mental disorders that parents unavailable can lead to long-term abandonment trauma.